RudeChowder/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How we debugged: We checked the JS console and saw a server error.
+Checked the server logs and they pointed to the ToyController's `create` method.
+We noticed the class name was wrong and corrected it.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How we debugged: We checked the JS console and saw a JSON.parse error.
+Looked at the Rails console which pointed the ToysController.
+We noticed that there was no response so we added one.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How we debugged: We looked at the JS console and saw a 404.
+The Rails concolse confirmed we were missing a DELETE route.
+We added the route and it worked!
+Yay!